AliciaFalconCaro/HyperCSP/README.md

 # Citation
 **Please cite this repository as:**

-A. Falcon-Caro, S. Shirani, J. F. Ferreira, J. J. Bird and S. Sanei, "Formulation of Common Spatial Patterns for Multi-task Hyperscanning BCI," in IEEE Transactions on Biomedical Engineering, [doi: 10.1109/TBME.2024.3356665](https://ieeexplore.ieee.org/document/10411071)
+Falcon-Caro, A., Shirani, S., Ferreira, J. F., Bird, J. J., & Sanei, S. (2024).
+Formulation of Common Spatial Patterns for Multi-task Hyperscanning BCI.
+IEEE Transactions on Biomedical Engineering. [doi: 10.1109/TBME.2024.3356665](https://ieeexplore.ieee.org/document/10411071)

 Any publication that analyzes the dataset presented in this repository, should cite the above paper as a reference of the recording.